If you’re a new blogger or a business owner that having a new WordPress website I know that you’re having confused with the WordPress dashboard.

 Don’t be panic, you’re not alone!

-In this post, I will share with you a simple and detailed guide to the WordPress admin dashboard.
-So, I’m trying to be covering every single thing you need to know to stand out with WordPress!
+In this guide, I will share with you a simple and detailed guide to the WordPress admin dashboard.

 No more words, Let’s get into WordPress!